Which place is cheaper, Wilmington or Durham?

 Durham usually gets less rain in January than Wilmington.
 Durham gets 3.2 inches (82 mm) of rain, while Wilmington receives 3.9 inches (98 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both Durham and Wilmington.

 In the spring, Durham is around the same temperature as Wilmington.
-Typically, the spring temperatures in Durham in April are around 60°F (16°C), and Wilmington is about 63°F (17°C).
+Typically, the spring temperatures in Durham in April average around 60°F (16°C), and Wilmington averages at about 63°F (17°C).

 People are often attracted to the plentiful sunshine in Wilmington this time of the year.
 In Durham, it's very sunny this time of the year.
 Durham usually receives less sunshine than Wilmington during spring.
-At this time of the year, Durham gets 251 hours of sunny skies, while Wilmington receives 278 hours of full sun.
+Durham gets 251 hours of sunny skies, while Wilmington receives 278 hours of full sun in the spring.

 In April, Durham usually receives around the same amount of rain as Wilmington.
-At this time of the year, Durham gets 3.1 inches (78 mm) of rain, while Wilmington receives 2.9 inches (73 mm) of rain each month for the spring.
+Durham gets 3.1 inches (78 mm) of rain, while Wilmington receives 2.9 inches (73 mm) of rain each month for the spring.